|Grade:||Letter grade (A through F)|

 - will be familiar with best practices and be able to link this to relevant research and documented knowledge in the subject.
 This includes knowing about developments within the subject and the challenge that the Arctic context poses for human activity.

-- apply academic knowledge to practical and theoretical problems.
+- can apply academic knowledge to practical and theoretical problems.
 The course also gives training in basic skills with an aim for building mental surplus for better decision-making in critical situations, main focus on:

 - safety planning and safety management